Healthy Homes Assessment Iona

 Home Assessments Iona for Rental Properties

-There are a variety of things to check when conducting a home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-The most common are:
+There are a myriad of concerns to check when conducting a home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
+Some examples include:

 • Are there enough drainage and draught-stopping?

-The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can be extremely costly for property managers and landlords.
-For professional guidance, contact us today to book your rental property home assessment.
+The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist assistance, get in touch today to book your rental properties house assessment.

 home assessments for rental properties